MITRECND/chopshop/docs/chopshop/embedding_chopshop.rst

 .. code:: python

-    #The following line assumes the shop is in your path
+    # The following line assumes the chopshop package has been installed in
+    # your system
-    from ChopLib import ChopLib
+    from chopshop.shop.ChopLib import ChopLib

     choplib = ChopLib()